froukje/datamapu/content/posts/classical_ml/kmeans.md

 ![elbow_method](/images/kmeans/elbow_method.png)
 *Elbow curve for the example data.*

-In this plot w esee that at the beginning the curve is falling steeply and this decrease reduces strongly after reaching $4$ clusters.
-WHich indicates that this is the best number of clusters for this task.
+In this plot, we see that at the beginning the curve is falling steeply and this decrease reduces strongly after reaching $4$ clusters.
+Which indicates that this is the best number of clusters for this task.

 **Silhouette Score**